-The Sony Cyber-shot DSC-RX10 IV and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2017 and October 2016.
+The Sony Cyber-shot DSC-RX10 IV and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2016.
 Both the RX10 IV and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

-An illustration of the physical size and weight of the Sony RX10 IV and the Sony RX100 V is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony RX10 IV and the Sony RX100 V. The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (53 percent) than the Sony RX10 IV.
 Moreover, the RX100 V is substantially lighter (73 percent) than the RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The RX100 V was launched at a markedly lower price (by 41 percent) than the RX10 IV, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.